JavaWithAjay/Todoapp/README.md

 Log in to the AWS Management Console and go to EC2 Dashboard.
 Launch a new Windows-based EC2 instance (for example, using Windows Server 2019).
 Make sure to open port 8080 in the Security Group settings to allow access to the Spring Boot app.

-Step 2: Connect to the EC2 Instance
-Download the RDP file from the EC2 dashboard.
-Open the RDP file and enter the credentials to connect to the Windows instance.
-Step 3: Install Java on EC2
+Step 2: Install Java on EC2
 Once connected to the EC2 instance, install Java (JDK 17 or higher):

 Download and install JDK 17 from the official Oracle site.
 Verify the installation:

 java -version
-Step 4: Upload the JAR File to EC2
+Step 3: Upload the JAR File to EC2
-You can use WinSCP or MobaXterm to upload the Todoapp.jar file from your local machine to your EC2 instance.
+You can use MobaXterm or WinSCP to upload the Todoapp.jar file from your local machine to your EC2 instance.

-For WinSCP:
+For Mobaxterm:

-Connect to your EC2 instance using WinSCP with your EC2 credentials.
+Connect to your EC2 instance using Mobaxterm with your EC2 credentials.
 Upload the Todoapp.jar file to a directory on your EC2 instance (for example, C:\Users\Administrator\).

-Step 5: Run the Application on EC2
+Step 4: Run the Application on EC2
 Open Command Prompt or PowerShell on the EC2 instance.
 Navigate to the directory where the JAR file is uploaded.
 Run the Spring Boot application: